 - 3.1.
 Effective co-ordination and management by the Permit Authority is essential to ensure that traffic disruption is minimised whilst allowing Promoters the required time and space to complete their works. - 3.2.
 The Permit Scheme is not intended to prevent or delay activities necessary for the installation of new services, maintenance or improvement of the road network, or the services running underneath it.
 The Permit Scheme aims to achieve parity and balance between the interests of the various parties. - 3.3.
 Minor works and short duration activities, particularly in non-traffic-sensitive situations, are unlikely to cause significant disruption.
 However where smaller multiple activities are close together they can cause disruption.
-Effective co-ordination of such works therefore, needs to take into account proposals of every scale and duration. - 3.4.
-Before any specified works are undertaken on a specified street the promoter must obtain a permit from the Permit Authority, in accordance with the Permit Scheme. - 3.5.
+Effective coordination of such works therefore, needs to take into account proposals of every scale and duration. - 3.4.
+Before any specified works are undertaken on a specified street the promoter must obtain a permit from the Permit Authority, in accordance with the Permit Scheme (Please also refer to section 8.5 and 11.9 in this document). - 3.5.
 All Promoter activities are treated in the same way with regard to co-ordination and the setting of conditions. - 3.6.
-The Permit Scheme objective will be facilitated by improving performance in line with the Authority's Network Management Duty in relation to the following key factors: - 3.7.
-Enhanced coordination and cooperation - Encouragement of partnership working between the Permit Authority, all Activity Promoters and key stakeholder groups identified within this document - Provision of more accurate and timely information to be communicated between all stakeholders including members of the public - Promotion and encouragement of collaborative working - Improvement in timing and duration of activities, particularly in relation to the busiest streets within the network - Promotion of dialogue with regard to the way activities are to be carried out - Enhanced programming of activities and better forward planning by all Activity Promoters i.
-The need to balance potentially conflicting interests of road users, Promoters and their customers;
+The Permit Scheme objective will be facilitated by improving performance in line with the Authority's Network Management Duty in relation to the following key factors: - • Enhanced coordination and cooperation - Encouragement of partnership working between the Permit Authority, all Activity Promoters and key stakeholder groups identified within this document - Provision of more accurate and timely information to be communicated between all stakeholders including members of the public - Promotion and encouragement of collaborative working - Improvement in timing and duration of activities, particularly in relation to the busiest streets within the network - Promotion of dialogue with regard to the way activities are to be carried out - Enhanced programming of activities and better forward planning by all Activity Promoters